6 Tips to Exercise Safely in the Summer Heat!Aug 17, 2020

 Plan those runs or bike trips early in the morning, and try to finish your tennis before 10:30.
 Sundown is another opportunity to train.

 When both heat and humidity are high, use those days to plan some indoor exercise.
-Alternate your outdoor training with BolderBARRE, Pilates our Yoga formats in your beautiful, cool HOME.
-But, don't be fooled: Whether you're working at the Barre or in warrior III in Yoga, you're going to going to get a serious workout!
+Alternate your outdoor training with virtual, on-demand workouts in your cool HOME.

 Sugary Drinks create an acidic environment in the body, impeding enzyme function and straining the kidneys.
 So maybe skip the sugary soda on workout days.

-Alcohol: While a beer (or two?) might help, three watermelon martinis won't.
-Alcohol is a diuretic.
+Alcohol: Alcohol is a diuretic.
 Plus, many specialty cocktails have loads of calories.

 Salty foods: Moderation is key.
 You will lose sodium as you sweat, and salt replaces it.
 But, you only need a very small amount.
 Too much, and you'll affect kidney activity, which could hurt you.
 Don't forget to eat foods rich in potassium and magnesium, too.